SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 ```

 Maybe I should not waste space expanding on the Turkey and the Flat worlder
 metaphors.
-I think the better point to make is how this sets upo a false
+I think the better point to make is how this sets up a false
 dichotomy in the *Three Body* story.
 The viewpoint the reader is (supposedly)
 drawn to is this binary option: either we are like Turkeys thinking the dawn
 brings food every day, oblivious of the catastrophe of Thanks Giving; or we
 are Flat Worlders oblivious some 3D entity is toying with our world as if we
 were ants, meaning pretty oblivious of our cares and desires.

-Whether you go all Nihilist and pomo, or Nietzsche, ion response may indicate
+Whether you go all Nihilist and pomo, or Nietzsche, in response may indicate
 some political persuasion, but I think I am an optimist (talking about our
 real world now) because I believe most ordinary people are capable of a more
 enlightened world view.
 The one where human beings might seem insignificant,